-Sales tips or tricks can help you land sales, but if you want true consistency, you need a sales process.
+Sales tips and tricks can help you land sales, but if you want true consistency, you need a sales process.

 A series of steps you can follow, and a workflow to guide your team.
 You need an overarching structure around which your sales tactics can work.